JeffreyBenjaminBrown/digraphs-with-text/introduction/try-the-ui.md

     turtles #are safe ##because turtles #have shells
     I #like pizza ##because of course

+Enter that data by pressing `M-a`.
+The `a` stands for "add".
+The `M` is a modifier key; on most systems, it stands for "Alt".
+If it doesn't work, you can simulate pressing Alt by switching to the other window, using the Tab key.

-Enter that data by pressing M-Enter (Alt-Enter).
-Now those statements, and every object and relationship they involve, are in the graph.
-(The number of hash marks indicates the precedence of the relationships.
-For more detail, see [The Hash Language](/Hash/the-hash-language.md).)
+In the data above, each relationship preceded by a single `#` mark is a member of a ##because relationship.
+The number of hash marks indicates the precedence of the relationships; any number is valid.

-Press Tab to go to the query (lower) window.
-Type `/all` and press M-Enter.
-Now you see all things in the graph.
+For more detail about representing knowledge using a RSLT, see [The Hash Language](/Hash/the-hash-language.md).

-# Query the graph
+# Querying the graph

-## Simple queries

-Type `turtle` into the query window and press M-Enter.
+Type `turtle` and press `M-v` (the `v` stands for "view").
 Below should appear every expression that matches the word "turtle".
 (There's only one.)

+Type `/all` and press `M-v`.
+Now you're back to seeing everything.

-Queries can be about relationships, and can include variables.
-For instance, type `/any #have shells` and press M-Enter.
-Below should appear the expression "turtles #have shells".
+A query does not need to specify everything.
+For instance, try querying for `/it #have shells`.
+Below should appear the expression `turtles`.
 You can query for nested relationships, too -- for instance, `/any ##because turtles #have shells`.

-## Recursive queries -- If plants need dirt and dirt needs worms, then plants need worms

-Try adding (in the data-entry window) a few more statements:

-    turtles #are lizards
-    lizards #are animals
-    mammals #are animals
-    squirrels #are mammals

-Now ask (in the query window) for `/b (/from #are /to) turtles`.
-The UI should return "lizards" and "animals".
-(The /b stands for "branch"; it indicates recursive search, in the direction specified by "from" and "to".)

-## Boolean operators on queries

-Try querying for `(/b (/from #are /to) turtles) & (/b (/from #are /to) squirrels)`.
-The result should be every category that includes both turtles and squirrels.

-`a & b` produces the intersection of the queries `a` and `b`.
-Similarly, `a | b` produces their union.
+For more details on querying a RSLT using Hash, see [The Hash Language](/Hash/the-hash-language.md).